-Trail amenities should be equitably distributed City-wide where feasible and as funding is available.
-Amenities will be prioritized by standards to be established in a future effort.
-Typical amenities to be provided could include:
+Trail amenities shall be equitably distributed City-wide where feasible and as funding is available.
+Amenities shall be prioritized by standards to be established.
+Typical amenities to be provided include:

-- Bike racks at trailheads and rest stops

-- Rest stops along paths with seating; shade structures at key locations

-- Water fountains where feasible

-- Signage to identify location within the trail system, directions to community centers and facilities, and historic and interpretive signage

-- Mile markers for wayfinding

-- Bike parking and bike lockers at destinations and connection points to other transportation modes, i.e. bus stops, train stations, employment centers

-- Appropriate landscaping along trails
+- Bike racks at trailheads and rest stops - Rest stops along paths with seating; shade structures at key locations - Water fountains where feasible - Signage to identify location within the trail system, directions to community centers and facilities, and historic and interpretive signage - Mile markers for wayfinding - Bike parking and bike lockers at destinations and connection points to other transportation modes, i.e.: bus stops, train stations, employment centers - Appropriate landscaping shall be developed along trails